make-github-pseudonymous-again/set-alarm/README.md

 :alarm_clock: [set-alarm](https://aureooms.github.io/set-alarm)
 ==

-Call Function on a given Date.
+Call a Function on a given Date.
+The API tries to mimic [the `setTimeout` API](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) as best as possible.
 See [docs](https://aureooms.github.io/set-alarm/index.html).

 > :building_construction: Caveat emptor!
 This is work in progress.
 Code may be